O JARGON BUSTER

 - Attack point

-You may wish to run fast to your attack point,
+find.
+You may wish to run fast to your attack point, and

 - AYROC